dwyl/imgup/README.md

 to **set lifecycle rules on both of your buckets**.
 This will *delete all the files of the bucket every X days*.

+## 9. (Optional) Uploading files from API

+This demo showcases how to upload files from a `Phoenix Liveview`.
+However,
+what if we wanted to create an API with `Phoenix` to upload a file to `S3`, regardless if the client is a `Javascript`-based client or a `Flutter` app.

+For this use case,
+we've created a document in
+[`api.md`](./api.md) to guide you through implementing this.

 # Star the repo! ⭐️
 If you find this package/repo useful, please star on GitHub, so that we know! ⭐